DallanQ/tiny_towns/QA.md

 [5-banks](https://boardgamegeek.com/thread/2202189/5-banks)

-> What happens when you have 5 banks and are last player to pass?
+> What happens when you have 5 banks and you are last player to pass?

 If you have 5 Banks and are the last player still going, then you would be forced to declare your town "complete."
 This is an exception to the normal game end trigger.